racquesta/sampleLesson/README.md

 * Note for students that the range indentified must match dimensions of the new data or an error will be returned.
 Due to this, the new data array must be a 2D array.

+* An alternative to this method is to loop through both the desired range cell by cell and an array while assigning the cells the correct array index value.

 ![02-writeCellsAndRanges](Images/02-writeCellsAndRanges.png) ![02-newData](Images/02-newData.png)

 5. Let students know that in this activity we were mostly working with sheet and range classes, and available methods for both can be found in the Google Apps Script Reference at https://developers.google.com/apps-script/reference/spreadsheet/sheet and https://developers.google.com/apps-script/reference/spreadsheet/range respectively.
 You may want to slack out these links as the next activity will depend on them identifying methods from both.